pcmv-dev/SBCloud/README.md

 </center>

 # Info
 Automate uploading to your cloud storage.
-This uses "Mergerfs" for compatiability with Sonarr, Radarr, and streaming to Plex/Emby.
+This uses "Mergerfs" for compatibility with Sonarr, Radarr, and streaming to Plex/Emby.
 Automate uploading from a local or remote machine running Ubuntu 18.04 or Debian 9/10.

 # About
 This guide will help you get started and is by no means the best way of doing things... this is what works for me.
 I created this repo for my own reference.